husarion/rosbot-docker/demo/README.md

 2. Select or create a network
 3. Click **[Add element]** button and select a **Join Code** tab:

 In this example, [Husarnet P2P VPN](https://husarnet.com/) is used for providing over the Internet connectivity.
-Default DDS discovery using multicasting doesn't work therefore IPv6 addresses provided by Husarnet VPN need to be applied to a peer list in a `dds-config.xml` file.
+Default DDS discovery using multicasting doesn't work over VPN, therefore IPv6 addresses provided by Husarnet need to be applied to a peer list in a `dds-config.xml` file.
 To do not copy those IPv6 addresses there is a simple utility script that does it for you.
 Everything you need to do is to launch it **ONLY ONCE** and make sure to have **THE SAME** `secret/` on both devices:

-Execute these commands in the Linux terminal
+Execute this command in the Linux terminal

 ```bash
 ./generate-vpn-config.sh
 ```

 ### 6. Create a map

-> **Enabling display**
+> **Enabling a display**
 >
 > In order to use GUI of applications running in containers (like rviz) run:
 > ``` bash
 > xhost local:root
 > ```
-> on your PC, before starting those containers
+> on your PC, before starting the containers
 >

-Depending on the network configuration (LAN/VPN) execute the chosen pair of commands in the PC or ROSbot's terminal:
+Depending on the network configuration (LAN/VPN) execute the chosen pair of commands in the PC and ROSbot's terminal:

 <table>